SmartBoy84/Emojifier/README.md

 - Build in auto image conversion
 - Add slight dithering to improve quality
 - Tssellate one image with varying brightness
+- Randomly pick emojis with the same average rgb value (or prefer emojis with more pixel data?)